TheTechZone/shady-shaders/README.md

 ---

+**Vertex Buffer**: GPU-allocated memory.
+"Big dumb" bunch of ones and zeros with no meaning attached.
+**Attribute Pointer**: How the GPU can interpret a vertex & extract individual attributes from a buffer.

+**Vertex Array**: convenience wrapper arround the two

-**Frame Buffer** The Frame Buffer is a portion of graphics memory that holds the scene data.
+**Frame Buffer**: The Frame Buffer is a portion of graphics memory that holds the scene data.
 This buffer contains details such as the width and height of the surface (in pixels), color of each pixel, and depth and stencil buffers.
 Once all the fragments are processed, a 2D image is formed and displayed on the screen.
-The frame buffer is the final destination of the rendering pipeline
+The frame buffer is the final destination of the rendering pipeline.
+Think of it as the thing we "write to".

 ### Rendering pipeline